TanyaGr9191/Weebo-proj/README.md

 cd backend
 ```

->❗ Ensure that node_modules are installed first.
+>**Note:** Ensure that node_modules are installed first.

 🔹 Next, we'll start the server with 'npm start':
 ```sh
 npm i
 npm start
 ```
->❗ You should receive a terminal output verifying the server's status at port 3030.
+>**Note:** You should receive a terminal output verifying the server's status at port 3030.

 🔹 Now carry out the same steps for the frontend folder.

->❗ A terminal output at localhost:3000 should be displayed once the server is up and running.
+>**Note:** A terminal output at localhost:3000 should be displayed once the server is up and running.

 👏 All done!
-You have completed the first step with Weebo.
-✔️ Now the app is active!
+✔️ You have completed the first step with Weebo.
+Now the app is active!

 ## 👥 Credits